cyberphone/json-canonicalization/dotnet/json.net.sign/README.md

 while the rest is pretty universal.

-For creating "signable" JSON objects, developers only need adding a `SignatureObject` property with a JSON property name of their preference:
+For creating "signable" JSON objects, developers only need adding a `SignatureObject` property with a JSON property name of their liking:
 ```c#
 [JsonProperty("signature", Required = Required.Always)]
 public SignatureObject Signature { get; set; }